This is the fifth in a series of informational blog posts: SEL Intro #5. Check back weekly or search our archive for more!

 - Greater Good Science Center’s article How to Support Your Kid at School Without Being a Helicopter Parent talks about self management skills and how to develop them.

 Still not sure about what SEL is?
 Check our original post in this series: SEL Intro #1: What is Social Emotional Learning?
-Plus, be on the lookout for the next in this series of posts: SEL Intro #6: Responsible Decision Making.
+Plus, be on the lookout for the next in this series of posts: SEL Intro #6: Social Awareness.